tanseda/serverless-orders/system-architecture.md

 ![Orders Table](images/system-design.png)

 ### API Gateway:
-WhenThe API Gateway invoked with a REST request, it will proxy the related Lambda Function according to the path URI. <br/>
+When The API Gateway invoked with a REST request, it will proxy the related Lambda Function according to the path URI. <br/>

-### Security:
 I preferred IAM authentication for the APIs in the API Gateway.
 API Gateway invokes the API route only if the client has execute-api permission for the route.<br/>

+### Security:
-The Lambda Functions will only have an execution role with an IAM policy that authorizes to Read/Query from DynamoDB table and upload its log to The CloudWatch. <br/>
+Additional to the IAM authentication in the API Gateway, the Lambda Functions will have an execution role with an IAM policy that authorizes to Read/Query from DynamoDB table and upload its log to The CloudWatch. <br/>
 Samples managed policy are given below:
 - **AWSLambdaBasicExecutionRole** – Upload logs to CloudWatch
 - **AWSLambdaDynamoDBExecutionRole** – Read from DynamoDB Streams